llllllllll/lain/docs/source/lstm.rst

 Reducing Error to Accuracy
 ``````````````````````````

 The overall goal is to predict a user's accuracy.
-The LSTM model reduces the
+The error model reduces the
 predicted errors into a scalar accuracy by fitting one log-normal distribution
 for each set of predicted errors.